jobapp/Med263-Group4/README.md

 cluster_5_results_df = mann_whitney_cluster_1_vs_others(5,cluster_assignments_series, TCGA_breast_ssGSEA_df)
 cluster_5_results_df
 ```
+In clusters 1 through 5 in the tutorial, the gene set corresponding with the breast cancer subtype (Luminal A, Luminal B, HER2E, and Basal \[triple negative\]) was the one with the lowest p-value for the cluster, even after multiple intra-group multiple hypothesis correction.
+Kaplan-Meier plots were also generated to examine differences in survival over time in the different clusters.
+In general, known trends such as triple negative cancers having a lower median survival time compared to other subtypes were captured.<sup>1</sup>
 Fill in the ```cluster_relabel_dict``` below with your interpretation of what each cluster is:

 ```python